LahiruWanigasooriya/WalletX_website/README.md

 -Sign-In Popup: A dynamic popup for user authentication.
 -Smooth navigation between pages to enhance the user experience.

-Explore BudgetX and feel free to contribute or share feedback.
+Explore WalletX and feel free to contribute or share feedback.